James A. Runde: Career

 Runde joined Morgan Stanley in 1974 as an Associate.
 He was promoted through the ranks, ultimately achieving the position of Vice Chairman.
 While at Morgan Stanley, Runde was a protégé of the late S. Parker Gilbert.
-His current position with Morgan Stanley is Advisory Director.
+His most recent position at Morgan Stanley was Advisory Director.

-During his career that spans six decades, he became best known for his important role in advising the United Parcel Service on its initial public offering.
+During his career that spanned six decades, he became best known for his important role in advising the United Parcel Service on its initial public offering.
 He also played a key role in the privatization of Conrail and the initial public offering of China Eastern Airlines.
 Runde provided valuable strategic and financing advice to Philip Anschutz in the mergers and restructurings of the Southern Pacific/Union Pacific/Denver Rio Grande Railways.
 In addition to advising clients, Runde advises generations of younger investment bankers and gives his fellow bankers practical advice on how to handle client relationships, deals and competitors.
 Based on his contributions and accomplishments, Business Insider described Runde as a "legendary banker".

 Recent activities

 Runde was selected to serve on the Alzheimer's Study Group, an independent, bipartisan panel created to evaluate the government's current efforts to combat the disease.
 Runde served on this study group with Former Speaker Newt Gingrich, Retired Justice Sandra Day O'Connor and Former Senator Bob Kerrey.
 President Obama signed the National Alzheimer's Project Act ("NAPA") into law.
 This landmark legislation creates a national strategic plan to overcome the Alzheimer's disease epidemic based on the recommendations of the Alzheimer's Study Group.

 Runde was selected to be a member of the Advisory Council of American Corporate Partners ("ACP"), a nonprofit organization dedicated to assisting veterans in their transition from the armed services to the civilian workforce.
-He serves on this council with General David Petraeus, Former Clinton Advisor and Senior Managing Director of Lazard Frères Vernon Jordan Jr.
+He served on this council with General David Petraeus, Former Clinton Advisor and Senior Managing Director of Lazard Frères Vernon Jordan Jr.

-With respect to philanthropy, Runde and his wife are financial supporters of activities that support children in education, arts and health.
-They recently underwrote a scholarship fund at Marquette University and exhibits of The Little Prince, Beatrix Potter and Babar the Elephant at the Morgan Library.
-They are also important benefactors to the Morgan Stanley Children's Hospital and the Boca Grande Health Clinic.
+With respect to philanthropy, Runde and his wife were financial supporters of activities that support children in education, arts and health.
+They had recently underwritten a scholarship fund at Marquette University and exhibits of The Little Prince, Beatrix Potter and Babar the Elephant at the Morgan Library.
+They were also important benefactors to the Morgan Stanley Children's Hospital and the Boca Grande Health Clinic.

-Runde is a member of the Economic Club of New York, whose members are representatives from the top executive levels of business, industry and finance.
+Runde was a member of the Economic Club of New York, whose members are representatives from the top executive levels of business, industry and finance.

 Personal life

-James Runde and his wife Barbara reside in Boca Grande, Florida and have three grown children.
-He plays a leadership role in several community organizations and delivers presentations on current affairs.
+James Runde and his wife Barbara resided in Boca Grande, Florida and had three grown children.
+He played a leadership role in several community organizations and delivers presentations on current affairs.